-- 1 Preservation should focus on the basics.
-Preservation should concentrate on what most people can understand as valuable. - 2 We should build from an understanding of history.
-Telling the story of our communities is the way to foster civic pride in the accomplishments of the past. - Preservationists should work together.
-Partnerships are essential to draw on all available talents and resources, communicate effectively, and make progress toward common goals. - 4 We should celebrate our achievements.
-Our historic environment is in remarkable condition overall, and preservationists can take credit for decades of solid accomplishment. - 5 Preservation should consider new possibilities.
+- Preservation should focus on the basics.

+Preservation should concentrate on what an informed person can understand as valuable. - We should build from an understanding of history.
+Telling the story of our communities is the way to foster civic pride in the accomplishments of the past. - Preservationists should work together.Partnerships are essential to draw on all available talents and resources, communicate effectively, and make progress toward common goals. - We should celebrate our achievements.
+Our historic environment is in remarkable condition overall, and preservationists can take credit for decades of solid accomplishment. - Preservation should consider new possibilities.
 A changing city faces new challenges, but we can adapt our tools to be more effective in response.